31 August - 10 September 2023

-Galvanized is the city’s new festival of heritage, showcasing the best heritage experiences and events Ipswich has to offer across 10 days from 27 August – 5 September.
+Galvanized is the city’s festival of heritage, showcasing the best heritage experiences and events Ipswich has to offer across 11 days from 31 August – 10 September.

 Be transported back in time by visiting iconic venues and historic sites and participating in open days, tours, demonstrations and workshops.

 Celebrating the local First Nations heritage and culture with interactive experiences, arts, story, dance, song, bushfoods and workshops.

 Relive the eras from colonial dance and music in the 1800s, the decadent 1920s to mid-century retro chic.